crewstyle/OlympusZeus/README.md

         'description' => 'Here is a description of my first page' ));

-Add all used fields in the last created page (to get definition fields, see below "5) Adding fields"):
+Add all used fields in the last created page (to get definition fields, see below the [Adding fields](#5-adding-fields) section):

     $tea->addFields(array(
         array(